haberdashPI/vscode-master-key/notes.md

                   whose span overlaps
             - [ ] convert any bind elements in this overlap into markdown table
     - [ ] serialization of bindings to settings.json
+    - [ ] create data types to generate warnings/hints for old/unused fields
+        - [ ] test this on the old version of larkin.toml
     - [ ] actually replace javascript behavior with rust functions
     - [ ] CI
         - [x] setup CI unit tests for rust